- Main purpose of SLRUs

 The buffer cache (sized by configuring shared_buffers) is another form of cache in Postgres.
 Thomas Munro proposed unifying the SLRUs and buffer cache mechanisms.

-However, as of Postgres 17 and the upcoming 18 release, SLRUs are still their own distinct type of cache.
+However, as of Postgres 17 and the upcoming 18 release (released September 9, 2025), SLRUs are still their own distinct type of cache.

 What types of data is stored in SLRUs?

-What types of data is tracked in SLRUs?
+What type of data is tracked in SLRUs?

 Transactions are a core concept for relational databases like Postgres.
 Transactions are abbreviated “Xact,” and Xacts are one of the types of data stored in SLRUs.